John McEwen: Leadership candidate

 Page resigned as Country Party leader following the outbreak of World War II, in order to facilitate the resumption of a coalition government with the UAP.
 McEwen contested the resulting leadership ballot on 13 September 1939, losing by seven votes to five to South Australian MP Archie Cameron.
 Prior to the ballot, the party room had voted against allowing the four dissident MPs to rejoin the parliamentary party, although this decision was reversed a few months later.
 According to McEwen, the four MPs were his supporters and their presence would have meant he won the leadership ballot over Cameron.

 Cameron's leadership of the Country Party proved troubled due to his leadership style.
 Only a few weeks after his election, McEwen joined three other Country Party MPs in crossed the floor to support an ALP amendment to a bill on conscientious objectors.
 The 1940 federal election resulted in a hung parliament, with the Country Party losing three seats.
 A further leadership ballot was held on 16 October 1940, McEwen and Page again nominating for the leadership.
 Cameron regarded this as a betrayal and "stormed out of the meeting in a fury", defecting to the UAP a few weeks later.
 Two ballots were held, with McEwen and Page tied on eight votes each.
 Arthur Fadden was then elected acting leader as a compromise candidate.
 He was subsequently confirmed in the position in March 1941, a role he would hold until 1958.

 External affairs minister, 1939–1940

-Following the resumption of the coalition with the UAP, McEwen was appointed Minister for External Affairs in the second Menzies ministry on 14 March 1940.
+The coalition with the UAP resumed under Cameron's leadership of the Country Party and McEwen was appointed Minister for External Affairs in the second Menzies ministry on 14 March 1940.
+With Menzies concentrating on the war in Europe, his department was primarily concerned with diplomatic efforts in the Pacific.
+His tenure included the appointment of High Court chief justice John Latham as Australia's first minister in Japan and the appointment of Bertram Ballard as Australia's first official representative in New Caledonia.

+In later life, McEwen repeatedly cited his "greatest achievement" as securing Australian intervention in the 1940 New Caledonia coup d'état, which saw the pro-Axis Vichy colonial governor overthrown and replaced by a pro-Allied Free French governor.
+McEwen regarded this as a major strategic victory for the Allies in the Pacific as it allowed for construction of Naval Base Noumea and secured control over the nickel mining industry.
+He personally claimed a key role in persuading the cabinet and government officials to actively intervene by dispatching an Australian warship to install the Free French governor.
+However, historians of the event have found it difficult to reconcile McEwen's claims with the documentary record of the events.